Niels Frederiksen

-Coaching career
+Managerial career

+B.93

 Frederiksen started coaching at age 20, coaching youth teams at B 1913 in his hometown Odense.

-B.93

 Frederiksen's arrived in B.93 from Østerbro, Copenhagen in 1997, where he was put in charge of some youth divisions.
 Between 2000 and 2002, he was appointed coach of the under-16 team and followed the players as coach when these reached the under-18 team in 2003–04.

 In 2005, Frederiksen was put in charge of the entire youth department of B.93, while he also worked as assistant coach to the first team which competed in the Danish 2nd Division (third highest division).
 In November 2005, he signed a contract as under-19 coach for Lyngby Boldklub, and he left B.93 in late 2005.